Measuring small forces with high initial load

 In a situation frequently encountered in practical applications, the force transducer used for the application is already under a high initial load which is not the target of the measurement.
 The force to be measured is actually a very small superimposed one.

 - Force washers are pre-stressed under bolts and yet they need to record extremely small forces.

 - Sensors which are clamped in place under considerable force must detect the slightest application of force for monitoring tasks.

 Piezoelectric sensors generate an electrical charge when a force is applied.
 The diagram above illustrates the operating principle.

 Charges are generated proportionally to the force.
 The unit of measure for the charge is pC (10-12 Coulombs, which is equivalent to a charge of 3.12 * 10-6 elementary charges).

 Sensors that use quartz as the piezoelectric sensor material exhibit a sensitivity of about 4.3 pC/N. This means that if a force of one Newton is applied to the sensor, a charge of 4.3 pC is produced.
-Sensors like the new CFT/25kN use gallium phosphate as the piezoelectric crystal.
+Some sensors use gallium phosphate as the piezoelectric crystal.
 The advantage is that twice the sensitivity can be achieved in this way.
 Twice as much charge is produced by the same force.
 The charges are directed to a charge amplifier, which converts the signal into a 0...10 V signal.

 The advantage of this technology is that the sensitivity of the sensor remains the same regardless of the nominal (rated) force, assuming the same material.
 A very large sensor can also be used to measure a very small force.
 Another reason to prefer this technology is that charges can be physically set to zero.
 A short circuit can be used to produce a charge of zero pC on the input when the sensor is loaded by a force (in our example pre-stress).